jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Varies by permit type.
+Typical sequence: Varies by permit type.
 For a single-family dwelling: footer, foundation or slab, vapor barrier/insulation for walkout, frame and fire block, insulation, apron or sidewalk if applicable, and final.
 For additions: footer, foundation, frame and fire block, insulation, and final.

-Boone County Building Permit FAQ
+Source: Boone County Building Department ↗

-Do I need a building permit in unincorporated Boone County, KY?
+01 Do I need a building permit in unincorporated Boone County, KY?

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy, or install, enlarge, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems must first obtain the required permit.

-How much does a building permit cost in unincorporated Boone County, KY?
+02 How much does a building permit cost in unincorporated Boone County, KY?

+Building permit fees in unincorporated Boone County, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 (residential alteration and repair); $150 (commercial new construction up to $49,999.99).
 Fees are calculated as: Mixed.
 Residential uses valuation tables, square-foot minimum valuation factors, and multiple flat-fee items; commercial new construction and additions are based on the greater of actual construction value or minimum valuation table values..
 Plan check fee: Commercial schedule includes plan review and inspection services; Residential page lists a $50 plan revision fee but no separate line item for an initial plan check..

-How do I apply for a building permit in unincorporated Boone County, KY?
+03 How do I apply for a building permit in unincorporated Boone County, KY?

-1. Confirm with Boone County Planning Commission whether zoning approval is required before building review.
+To apply for a building permit in unincorporated Boone County, KY, follow these steps: 1.
+Confirm with Boone County Planning Commission whether zoning approval is required before building review.
 2. Register for an Oracle Public Sector account from the county portal link.
 3. Start the permit record in Oracle and upload plans, specs, and permit-specific forms.
 4. County office staff reviews intake completeness, routes the submission to plan review, and sets fees in Oracle.
 5. Pay assessed fees online (Visa or Mastercard accepted).
 6. Respond to revision comments in Oracle if the reviewer issues corrections.
 7. After approval, wait for formal issuance before starting work.
 Payment alone does not authorize construction.
 8. Download the issued permit and stamped plans from Oracle and keep approved plans on site for inspections.

-How long does it take to get a building permit in unincorporated Boone County, KY?
+04 How long does it take to get a building permit in unincorporated Boone County, KY?

-What work is exempt from building permits in unincorporated Boone County, KY?
+05 What work is exempt from building permits in unincorporated Boone County, KY?

-How do I schedule a building inspection in unincorporated Boone County, KY?
+06 How do I schedule a building inspection in unincorporated Boone County, KY?

-Inspections can be scheduled via: 859-334-2218 option 1 (building); 859-746-9111 (electrical); 859-341-8228 (plumbing).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Boone County, KY via: 859-334-2218 option 1 (building); 859-746-9111 (electrical); 859-341-8228 (plumbing).
 Call at least 24 hours in advance.
 For plumbing, call between 8:00 AM and 9:00 AM Monday through Friday..